Probing the $\Delta U=0$ Rule in Three Body Charm Decays: Introduction

 with $C$ a real number and $\delta$ a strong phase, we can differentiate between three scenarios~\cite{Grossman:2019xcj}:

+For a generic phase of magnitude $\delta\sim \mathcal{O}(1)$, the observed result for CP violation in two-body decays~\cite{Aaij:2019kcg} is consistent with option (2), \emph{i.e.}~$C\sim 1$.
+Note that options (2) and (3) are not different on a principle basis, as both describe non-perturbative physics.
+Note further, that a $C$-value of category~(1) would correspond to $\Delta a_{CP}^{\mathrm{dir}} \sim 1\cdot 10^{-4}$, in contrast to the measurement of $\Delta a_{CP}^{\mathrm{dir}} = -0.00164\pm 0.00028$~\cite{Aaij:2019kcg, Amhis:2019ckw}.
+This means that if we have a strong argument for $C$ being of category (1) the current measurement would imply new physics~\cite{Grossman:2019xcj}.

-The observed result is consistent with option (2), \emph{i.e.}~$C\sim 1$.
-This can be interpreted as $KK\leftrightarrow \pi\pi$ rescattering, with potential contributions from all on-shell multi-body light hadronic states that can rescatter into $KK$ and $\pi\pi$.
-This large rescattering was named ``the $\Delta U=0$ rule'' in Refs.~\cite{Brod:2012ud, Grossman:2012ry, Grossman:2019xcj}, in analogy to the well-known $\Delta I=1/2$ rule in kaon decays, which corresponds to large non-trivial rescattering effects and belongs to category (3) above~\cite{Tanabashi:2018oca, GellMann:1955jx, GellMann:1957wh, Gaillard:1974nj, Bardeen:1986vz, Buras:2014maa, Bai:2015nea, Blum:2015ywa,Boyle:2012ys, Buras:2015yba, Kitahara:2016nld, Abbott:2020hxn}.
+Option (2) can be interpreted as $KK\leftrightarrow \pi\pi$ rescattering, with potential contributions from all on-shell multi-body light hadronic states that can rescatter into $KK$ and $\pi\pi$.
+This large rescattering was named ``the $\Delta U=0$ rule'' in Refs.~\cite{Brod:2012ud, Grossman:2012ry, Grossman:2019xcj}, in analogy to the well-known $\Delta I=1/2$ rule in kaon decays.
+The latter corresponds to large non-trivial rescattering effects and belongs to category (3) above~\cite{Tanabashi:2018oca, GellMann:1955jx, GellMann:1957wh, Gaillard:1974nj, Bardeen:1986vz, Buras:2014maa, Bai:2015nea, Blum:2015ywa,Boyle:2012ys, Buras:2015yba, Kitahara:2016nld, Abbott:2020hxn}.
 Note that while the underlying dynamical mechanisms of the $\Delta U=0$ and $\Delta I=1/2$ rule are not identical, because of the different scales entering the processes, the main conclusion is the same: rescattering is important, and naive quark level calculations are not adequate in such cases.

 The interpretation of the data as being of category (2) relies on the assumption of a generic $\mathcal{O}(1)$ strong phase between the $\Delta U=0$ and $\Delta U=1$ matrix elements.
 Yet, as of now we do not have any information about that strong phase, which can only be determined in future time-dependent measurements or in correlated $D^0$--$\overline{D}^0$ decays, see Ref.~\cite{Grossman:2019xcj} for a detailed discussion.